BlocProtocol/BLOC-wiki/docs/wallets/Making-a-GUI-Wallet.md

 ## BLOC Wallet Client 2.0.2 with miner built-in (https://github.com/BLOC-bloc-wallet)

-The previous version of BLOC Wallet for desktop computer available for Windows, Mac and Linux.
-This version is no more compatible since the BLOC 3.0.
+The previous version of BLOC Wallet for desktop computer available for Windows, Mac and Linux. **This version is no more compatible since the BLOC 3.0**

 #### Screenshot